 Logging errors is only the first step.
 Even for small applications, the amount of log information can easily become impossible for humans to parse.
 This is when a failure detection algorithm is valuable.

-Such algorithm will automatically identify a DynamoDB error, a Python or Node.js exception (e.g. TypeError) or an AWS Lambda misconfiguration, for example.
+Such an algorithm will automatically identify a DynamoDB error, a Python or Node.js exception (e.g. TypeError) or an AWS Lambda misconfiguration, for example.

 Waiting for a customer or manager to discover an error and report to the development team can erode trust in the application.
-Much better is when developers are the first to learn about the failure and can proactively provide a notification, or perhaps even a quick fix.
+Much better is when developers are the first to learn about the failure and can proactively provide notification, or perhaps even a quick fix.

 For that reason, professional development teams must implement an error alerting mechanism coupled with the failure detection algorithms.
 Whenever something fails, the system should alert the responsible development team at the most convenient channels (e.g. Email, Slack).